-For Fall 2018 Astronomy course offerings refer to the Course Schedule.
+For Spring 2019 Astronomy course offerings refer to the Course Schedule.
 Below is more information on the content of all astronomy courses, some of which may not be offered every year.
 Links are provided for syllabi or course websites for recently offered courses.
 Course outlines are given for most courses and are a general description of the material covered in the course and how the course is organized.
 For a complete course description refer to the Course Catalog.

 Use of small telescopes and binoculars to study constellations, bright stars, planets and the sun at the campus observatory and at dark-sky sites.